Upper School Science

 Prerequisites: Biology and Chemistry

 The Advanced Topics Chemistry course is a capstone course for the chemistry curriculum at Derryfield.
-The course is open to all students who did high quality work in Chemistry or Honors Chemistry and have outstanding motivation and interest in chemistry or the field of science.
+The course is open to all students who did high quality work in Chemistry or Chemistry Honors and have outstanding motivation and interest in chemistry or the field of science.
 Successful students in this class will be those who have developed responsibility for their own learning, have mastered the basics of stoichiometry and chemical bonding, and have a curiosity and drive to understand deeper and more subtle chemical questions.
 AT Chemistry covers selected topics with greater depth and detail, both conceptually and mathematically, including stoichiometry, nuclear chemistry, reaction kinetics, equilibrium, acid/base chemistry, and electrochemistry.
 Laboratory experiences are similar to those in a first-year college course.
-In the winter term, students take a deep dive into a specific aspect of nuclear chemistry, interviewing experts in the field and creating a podcast to educate the public.
+In the winter term, students take a deep dive into a specific aspect of nuclear chemistry, interviewing experts in the field and creating a podcast to educate the public about their topic.

-Advanced Topics Science: Physics
+Advanced Topics Science: Physics (Year Long)

 Open to: Grades 11 & 12

-Prerequisites: Physics, current enrollment in AT Calculus I
+Prerequisites: Physics, current enrollment in AT Calculus I or higher